What Employers Are Asking: January 2026

 2. Do I need a formal AI policy for my workplace now?

-• Which AI tools are approved for use in HR and management functions.
+- Which AI tools are approved for use in HR and management functions.

-• Employee and candidate notification requirements.
+- Employee and candidate notification requirements.

-• Human oversight protocols for hiring, discipline, and performance decisions.
+- Human oversight protocols for hiring, discipline, and performance decisions.

-• Data privacy and security standards for AI systems that process employee information.
+- Data privacy and security standards for AI systems that process employee information.

-• Prohibited uses, such as using unapproved AI tools for employment decisions.
+- Prohibited uses, such as using unapproved AI tools for employment decisions.

 3. Have salary thresholds for overtime exemptions changed for 2026?

-Regardless of the federal landscape, many states maintain their own salary thresholds for overtime exemptions that exceed the federal level.
-States including California, New York, Washington, and Colorado have their own standards that employers must meet in addition to — or in place of — federal thresholds.
+Regardless of the federal landscape, many states maintain their own salary thresholds for overtime exemptions that may exceed the federal level.
+Requirements vary by state, and employers must generally meet the highest applicable threshold — federal, state, or local.

 The practical advice for employers is straightforward: review the salary of every employee classified as exempt under the executive, administrative, or professional exemptions.
-Confirm that each employee's salary meets the highest applicable threshold — federal, state, or local.
+Confirm that each employee's salary meets the highest applicable threshold.
 Where thresholds have increased, employers must either raise the salary to maintain the exemption or reclassify the employee as non-exempt and pay overtime accordingly.
+Employers should verify current thresholds with the Department of Labor and applicable state agencies.

 4. My company has remote workers in multiple states.
 What do I need to know about tax obligations?